 COAA - Available Assistive Tools and Technology

-*NOTE: When utilizing tools which incorporate the recording of speech, University Policy PROV-008 dictates that recording is permissible only as an accommodation or by instructor consent.
+*NOTE: When utilizing tools that record audio and/or video, University Policy PROV-008 dictates that recording is permissible only as an accommodation or by instructor consent.

 - Tools for Creating Accessible Content